-The Institute of Ecology of Tallinn University was established in 1992.
-Since the institute's inception, our researchers have successfully focused primarily on researching the functioning and development of water-related ecosystems and making recommendations for more sustainable management of natural resources based on this knowledge.
-Our research areas have been predominantly lakes, rivers, coasts and marshes, increasingly also groundwater as a link that binds and influences them all.
-In the course of our research, our scientists have tried to find out what the history of ecosystems is.
+The Institute of Ecology at the Tallinn University is the successor of the Institute of Ecology established in 1992.
+Since the foundation of the institute, our researchers have successfully focused on studying the functioning and development of water-related ecosystems and making recommendations based on this knowledge for sustainable management of natural resources.
+Our research areas have been lakes, rivers, coasts and peatlands, but increasingly also groundwater as a link that binds and affects these all.
+The aim of the research is to clarify the nature of the development and existence of different water bodies and their associated ecosystems.

 There are opportunities for cooperation in several directions.

 Supervision of student work, internship opportunities - students can get involved in our laboratory or fieldwork and participate in various ongoing research projects, and carry out their own research in cooperation.
 We offer an opportunity to get acquainted and be a researcher's “shadow” in daily work in order to get a better idea of the options and bottlenecks of the career in science.